BigSoftVideo/DOTE/howto.md

 1. [Import transcript and conform](#conform)
 1. [Review transcript by someone else](#review)

-Below we will outline some of the key tools and resources that _DOTE_ provides for each of these methods.
+Below we outline some of the key tools and resources that _DOTE_ provides for each of these methods.
 There are links to the help guide for more in-depth guidance, as well as tutorial videos on our DOTE YouTube channel.

 ### 1st time through <a id='first'></a>